Operations & Technology

 SBA 504 loans require only 10% down with fees waived under current programs.
 A $300K nesting router requires just $30K cash.
 California provides a 3.9375% sales tax exemption on manufacturing equipment purchases.
 Combined with Section 179 full expensing and ESOP tax savings funding the down payments, Fine Line can acquire $2M+ in equipment with under $200K in actual cash outlay.

 Lean manufacturing in architectural millwork is not theoretical — it is proven.
-Hodges Millwork reduced man-hours 25% on single projects.
-Busby Cabinets achieved 30% more revenue with the same staff.
 HTC doubled business with virtually the same workforce.
-IndustryWeek research shows lean averages 200% ROI in under 18 months across manufacturing sectors.
+IndustryWeek research confirms lean averages 200% ROI in under 18 months across manufacturing sectors.

 | Lean Tool | Application in Millwork | Expected Impact | Timeline |